matteosacchetto/burg-implementation-experiments/README.md

 - `python3`
 - `node`

-If you have any issue with anythin in this repo or want to have clarifications on how to compile/run tests, please open a issue.
+If you have any issue with anything in this repo or want to have clarifications on how to compile/run tests, please open a issue.